Sustainable-Sanitation-Alliance/newsbox/README.md

 + participate and create your own feed

-# 1. Integration of the feed
+# 1. Integration of the newsbox into your website

 You can find the current feed at the following URL and thus embed it in an existing web application.
 https://newsbox.susana.org/rss/sanitation_circle.rss